-- Upon the death of any natural person who was the registered owner of the bond or, in the event there is more than one registered owner of the bond, upon the death of the last surviving registered owner.
-Payments will be issued to the estate of the deceased.
-However, if a bond has been pledged and payments under the bond directed to the pledgee, then upon the death of the registered owner, payment will be made to the pledgee. - Upon the death of any natural person who owned such bond through an IRA, Roth IRA or Keogh or H.R.
+- Upon the death of any natural person who was the original registered owner of the bond or, in the event there is more than one original registered owner of the bond, upon the death of the last surviving original registered owner; provided that the obligation of the State to redeem upon death shall cease and terminate and shall not apply when the bond is owned by a transferee or assignee. - Upon the death of any natural person who owned such bond through an IRA, Roth IRA or Keogh or H.R.
 10 Plan.

-Notwithstanding the aforesaid, the State may suspend or terminate the obligations to purchase a bond upon death as set forth above if, in the opinion of the State, a material number of these persons shall have died as a result of war, epidemic, catastrophe of nature or other disaster.
+Provided that the State may suspend or terminate the obligations to purchase a bond upon death as set forth above if, in the opinion of the State, a material number of these persons shall have died as a result of war, epidemic, catastrophe of nature or other disaster.

-- Upon the termination of any Employee Benefit Plan which owned such bond; unless, in the case of an IRA, Roth IRA or a Keogh or H.R.
+Upon the termination of any Employee Benefit Plan which owned such bond; unless, in the case of an IRA, Roth IRA or a Keogh or H.R.
 10 Plan, the beneficiary or administrator of such plan advises the State or the Development Corporation for Israel that it intends to transfer such plan to another plan in a "rollover" transaction, as such term is defined in Section 402 of the Internal Revenue Code of 1986, within the time limit prescribed for such "rollover."
-In order to redeem a bond upon the termination of an Employee Benefit Plan that is the owner of the bond, sufficient evidence must be provided to the State that such Employee Benefit Plan has been terminated and that the assets must be liquidated to meet the Plan's commitments. - Upon any other circumstances agreed to in writing by the State.
+In order to redeem a bond upon the termination of an Employee Benefit Plan that is the owner of the bond, sufficient evidence must be provided to the State that such Employee Benefit Plan has been terminated and that the assets must be liquidated to meet the Plan's commitments.

 "Employee Benefit Plan" means any employee benefit plan as defined in Section 3 of the Employee Retirement Income Security Act of 1974, as amended, or any comparable legislation in effect at the time of determination, or any Individual Retirement Account, Roth Individual Retirement Account, Keogh or H.R.
-10 Plan, and any Registered Retirement Savings Plan, or any treasury, strike or other fund established or maintained by an employee organization.
+10 Plan, or, subject to the approval of the State, a plan or fund, if any, irrespective of its location or place or organization, determined by the State to be a comparable plan or fund.